raphaellepuschitz/SVG-World-Map/README.md

 myWorldMap = svgWorldMap(myTimeOptions);
 ```

-This will asynchronously load `/src/svg-world-map-time-controls.mjs`, **inject the calling document** and:
+This will:

 * Load the **flaticon webfont** for the control icons
 * Add (prepend) some **CSS** before the closing `</head>` tag
 * Add **HTML** to a new `<div id="map-controls">` element inside the `<div id="svg-world-map-container">`

-Please override the CSS as you like and change or hide the added HTML elements.
+Please override the CSS as you like to change or hide the added HTML elements.

+> The following code shows the injected CSS / HTML for clarification.
+The library will do this automatically, no need to copy this.

 <!-- Github markdown shows "./src" in red in HTML code blocks (not CSS), so the <object> below has "../src/" not ".. /src/" -->